Table of Contents

-The individual psychotherapy includes supportive and counseling therapy sessions, personal therapy, social skills therapy, and vocational sheltered employment rehabilitation therapy while the group therapy focuses on interactive and social skills.
+Individual psychotherapy includes supportive and counseling therapy sessions, personal therapy, social skills therapy, and vocational sheltered employment rehabilitation therapy, while group therapy focuses on interactive and social skills.

-The goals of nonpharmacological therapies include that they are known to be at least partially effective in treating the negative and cognitive symptoms of the disorder.
-They help to ensure that patients remain adherent to their medication and the non-adherence report can be lowered from 74% to 37%.
+Nonpharmacological therapies are at least partially effective in treating the negative and cognitive symptoms of the disorder.
+They help ensure that patients remain adherent to their medication and the non-adherence report can be lowered from 74% to 37%.

-The American Psychiatric Association recommends that a second-generation atypical antipsychotic therapy is a first-line treatment for schizophrenia.
-The Texas Medication Algorithm Project (TMAP) has provided a six-step approach for the treatment of schizophrenia which can be summarized in the following points:
+The American Psychiatric Association recommends a second-generation atypical antipsychotic therapy as the first-line treatment for schizophrenia.
+The Texas Medication Algorithm Project (TMAP) has provided a six-step approach to treating schizophrenia, which can be summarized in the following points:

 |Step 1||First-line monotherapy with a second-generation atypical antipsychotic is initiated.|